atinyshrimp/Tourism_App/README.md

 This last action not only updates the user settings but also the place settings : the number of visit is decreased when a place is "unvisited" (and increased when visited obviously).

 ![image](https://github.com/atinyshrimp/Tourism_App/assets/103419843/59aaa59b-66a3-49e1-ad63-0e2330e29017)

+### Challenges & Takeaways

+At first it was pretty hard getting familiar with Firebase especially to understad how to retrieve the data in the best way possible.
+A lot of thought was put into the structure of the database (which is a bit different than the one I have been used to in SQL) and it was modified a lot to best suit our need.
+In the end when that structure was good and the retrieval of the data in Android Studio had been understood, it was fairly easy to retrieve the rest of the data.
+The main issue was really understanding all that had already been done in the activities and the fragments to be able to retrieve the data appropriately.
+Indeed, while I was creating all the structure of the database in Firebase, my teammates were working on Android Studio, and being able to understand all the links between all the activities that had been created in the meantime was pretty tough.
+Undesrtanding it all took a bit of time but once it was done, it went pretty smoothly.